-The Hosts will need a CPU with Intel VT or AMD’s AMD-V features, in order to support virtualization.
-KVM’s Preparing to use KVM guide will clarify any doubts you may have regarding if your hardware supports KVM.
+The Hosts will need a CPU with Intel VT or AMD’s AMD-V features in order to support virtualization.
+KVM’s Preparing to use KVM guide will clarify any doubts you may have regarding whether your hardware supports KVM.

 KVM will be installed and configured after following the KVM Host Installation section.

 Try to use virtio whenever possible, both for networks and disks.
 Using emulated hardware, both for networks and disks, will have an impact on performance and will not expose all the available functionality.
 For instance, if you don’t use

 virtio for the disk drivers, you will not be able to exceed a small number of devices connected to the controller, meaning that you have a limit when attaching disks and it will not work while the VM is running (live disk-attach).

 The OpenNebula packages will configure KVM automatically, therefore you don’t need to take any extra steps.

 The KVM driver is enabled by default in OpenNebula

 /etc/one/oned.conf on your Front-end host with reasonable defaults.
 Read the oned Configuration to understand these configuration parameters and Virtual Machine Drivers Reference to know how to customize and extend the drivers.